MohammedHossam/BookHub/README.md

 only one config file was used as you need one environment variable to run the API ENV['CONN'] which should contain the connection string.
 More details in the How to run section.

 # Docker
 The API is dockerized.
-You can run it with one command yet you have to have docker installed correctly.
+You can run it with one command yet you have to have docker installed correctly and the config file inplace.

 You can use: docker-compose up to launch the API on localhost